-After the contract is signed, the rep who has been handling the account continues to work with the new customer to get them successfully onboarded and happy within the product.
+After the contract is signed, the rep who has been handling the account continues to work with the new customer to get them successfully onboarded and happy with the product.

 We’ve seen this extended collaboration boost customer retention rates beyond those early months, and it’s also given measurable results to other SaaS sales teams we’ve advised.

-When you treat this as part of the sales process, your sales team will help customers see real, immediate value from your product.
+When you treat this as part of the sales process, your salespeople will help customers see real, immediate value from your product.
 In the end, more customers will decide to stay with your product, and you’ll increase your customer lifetime value.